enthusi/riscvv-test-0.7.1-D1/README.md

 Different here:
-patches to be compatible with RISC-V "V" vector instructions in version 0.7.1 as implemented in the D1 CPU (used in Nezra or DevTerm R01 board)
+patches to be compatible with RISC-V "V" vector instructions in version 0.7.1 as implemented in the XuanTie C906 D1 SOC (used in Nezha or DevTerm R01 board)

 Patches are mostly due to the change in
 `vfirst.m` to `vmfirst.m`